 The complete charter of the Customer Standing Committee can be found in Annex J.

 Escalation Mechanisms [DT M]

 The CWG recommends requiring the continuation, with minor modifications, of a progressive set of escalation steps that can be performed for Emergency situations as well as Customer Service Complaints and a new Problem Management Process for Critical, Persistent or Systemic Failures, as applicable, for individual TLD registry operators, or others with relevant IANA functions operational issues.
 Three processes are recommended:

-Root Zone Emergency Process

-This process is for TLD managers in cases where expedited handling is required and is essentially the same as the process currently used by ICANN.

 Customer Service Complaint Resolution Process